 The intensity of the sun’s glare bouncing off the snow can be overwhelming and uncomfortable.
 Plus, exposure to high levels of UV light can lead to macular degeneration, cataracts, and corneal sunburn.

 Tinted polycarbonate lenses are the best way to combat this combination of sunlight and reflected UV exposure.
 However, standard lens tints such as gray, brown, or mirrored are suitable for most outdoor applications.

 Keep Calm and Wear Your Eye Protection

-With all of winter’s discomforts, unique challenges and hazards, it’s easy to forget about or even ignore eye protection.
-Following the suggestions above will help keep your eyes safe during the cold winter months ahead.
+With all of winter’s discomforts, unique challenges, and hazards, it’s easy to forget or even ignore eye protection.
+However, these suggestions will help keep your eyes safe during the cold winter months ahead.